Development Environment Setup (aarch64-darwin)

 trusted-users = root $MAC_USERNAME

 Nix setup will modify your /etc/zshrc.
-When OS X updates, it will sometimes restore the original /etc/zshrc.
-Check the bottom of your /etc/zshrc, you should see the following:
+When OS X updates, it will sometimes restore the original /etc/zshrc which will break Nix.
+You can future proof things a little, and add the following to the top of your own ~/.zshrc:

 # Nix